oxyplugins/oxy-toolbox/readme.txt

 == Changelog ==

+= 1.5.4 ( Aug 17, 2021 ) =
+* [Text Edit] Fixed a couple of notices.
+* [Conditions] Added "User has written" condition which enables you to output elements depending on whether or not the current user viewing the page has written at least 1 item of the selected post type.
+Screenshot: https://d.pr/i/u5H57E.
+* [Conditions] Fixed Country condition detection.
+If the condition is already being used, please remove and re-apply.

 = 1.5.3 ( July 22, 2021 ) =
 * [Editor Tweaks] → Easy Panels: Added sub option "Show Oxygen's Primary/Advanced tabs as well". https://d.pr/i/TEAzxQ, https://d.pr/i/dZli4X
 * [Editor Tweaks] → Easy Panels: Added blue light indicator for panels with user-set properties. https://d.pr/i/nfE9qp